-Dr. Ittmann’s undergraduate courses include Western Civilization Since 1450, World Civilization Since 1500 and British Empire 1500-2000.
-Ittmann also teaches distance education classes.
+Dr. Ittmann’s undergraduate courses include Western Civilization Since 1450, Modern Britain 1689-2000 and The British Empire 1500-2000.
+Ittmann teaches graduate courses in British and European history.

 Dr. Ittmann’s research reflects his primary interest in modern British history.
 His first book, Work, Gender and Family in Victorian England, examined the nature of working-class family life in the northern English industrial town of Bradford, West Yorkshire from 1840-1900.
 In recent years he has shifted his research toward British imperial history.
 His recently published book, A Problem of Great Importance: Population, Race and Power in the British Empire 1918-1973 examines the origins and development of population policy and demographic thought in the British Empire.
 He has published articles in the Journal of Imperial and Commonwealth History and the Journal of Policy History.
 In addition, he was leader editor and a contributor to a collection of essays on demography and the colonial state in Africa entitled, The Demographics of Empire: The Colonial Order and the Creation of Knowledge, published by Ohio University Press in 2010.
 His current research project, “The Oil Raj: Oil in the British Empire 1908-1945,” explores the impact of oil upon the British Empire in the first half of the twentieth century.

 A Problem of Great Importance: Population, Race and Power in the British Empire, 1918-1973, University of California Press, 2013.

 With Dennis D. Cordell and Gregory H. Maddox, eds., The Demographics of Empire: The Colonial Order and the Creation of Knowledge (Ohio University Press in 2010).

 Work, Gender and Family in Victorian England (New York University Press, 1995) [selected as an Outstanding Academic Book by Choice.]